paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/wear_out_failures.md

 (eee_4_6_7_2)=
 ### Arrhenius’ law for stress due to temperature

-The High Temperature Operating Life test is a test that combines high temperature with polarization of the EEE components.
+The High Temperature Operating Life test is a test that combines high temperature with polarization of the {term}`EEE` components.
 The acceleration factors are estimated from the Arrhenius' law and are depending on the activation energy of the materials.

 ````{admonition} Equation
 :class: equation